-Kapnikarea looks oddly out of place in the middle of a busy thoroughfare however its beauty is in its size.
+Kapnikarea looks oddly out of place in the middle of a busy thoroughfare.
+However, its beauty is in its size.
 Small but perfectly formed, the Church of Panaghia Kapnikarea is an excellent example of a well preserved Byzantine building.
-Inside, visitors can also discover the excellent decorative art, particularly the Mosaic of the Madonna and Child.
+Inside, visitors can view excellent decorative art, particularly the Mosaic of the Madonna and Child.

 The Greek Orthodox church is believed to have been built in 3 stages during the 11th century, likely around 1050.
 As was common with early Christian churches, the Kapnikarea was built over an ancient Greek temple dedicated to the worship of a goddess, believed to be either Athena or Demeter.
 The church erased the pagan worship site by literally taking its religious and geographical place.